Mary Hirsch

 Mary Hirsch McLennan (born c.
 1913–1976) was an American trainer of thoroughbred racehorses.
 In 1935 at age 22, Hirsch became the first woman to be granted a trainer's license in the United States.
 In 1937, she became the first woman to saddle a horse for the Kentucky Derby.
 In her later life, she bred racehorses at her farm in Maryland, including stakes winner, Royal J.D.

-Biography
+Early life

 Mary Hirsch was born in 1913.
 Hirsch grew up on the grounds of Belmont Park, where her father worked as a trainer.
 Hirsch was the daughter of Max Hirsch, a racehorse trainer who would be inducted into the National Museum of Racing and Hall of Fame in 1959.
 Her brother, Buddy also became a racehorse trainer.

 In her youth, she learned to ride and work with horses.
 She apprenticed with her father and began to train a small string of horses.
 Before she was granted a license, Mary would handle all of the race day preparation of the horses, but was not permitted to race under her own name.
 Mary was unable to get credit for her work, and her horses would run under her fathers, or brother's name.